TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Rules.md

 These rules ensure that your self-help articles meet both the validation rules in Elixir and the Microsoft style guidelines.
 For details and examples, review the ![**Authoring guidelines**](../assets/articles/AuthoringGuidelines.md).

 - At minimum, the body must contain substantive content that clearly addresses the topic or issue.

-For an **issue-based** solution, the body contains a solution that specifically addresses the stated issue.
-For a **how-to solution** , the body contains conceptual or procedural information, or both.
+    - For an **issue-based** solution, the body contains a solution that specifically addresses the stated issue.
+    - For a **how-to** solution, the body contains conceptual or procedural information, or both.

 - Use active, imperative verbs and present tense (not passive verbs; not past or future tense)